Alice in Jungleland: How I Chased an Inca Legend

 This Is Where I Heard About The Legend

-I organized a group of innocent, trusting friends (with money) to go with me, and after spending a couple of unimaginable weeks caravaning around Bolivia in 2 jeeps, Gerardo took us to the famous Tiahuanaco ruins not far from La Paz.
+I organized a group of innocent, trusting friends (with money) to join me, and after spending a couple of unimaginable weeks caravaning around Bolivia in 2 jeeps, Gerardo took us to the famous Tiahuanaco ruins not far from La Paz.
 After seeing Machu Picchu, these ruins are rather unimpressive.
 They're sitting on flat ground which does nothing to imply this might be the site of a majestic rarity in ancient construction.
 (Sorry Gerardo.
 Don't worry, I still love Bolivia the most!).
-Major sections of edifices are missing due to the fact that time has passed which is kind of what time does.
+Major sections of the edifice are missing due to the fact that time has passed, which is kind of what time does.
 Take its toll.
 But there were a couple of sections that grabbed my attention, one of which was a small pile of massive coffin-sized carved stones, where Gerardo told us a pretty amazing story.

-About 3-4 years before our visit, Gerardo observed a young gringo guy describing into a crappy tape recorder the actions of a local Aymara man who held a small bottle of green goopy substance.
+About 3-4 years before our visit, Gerardo observed a young gringo guy with a crappy tape recorder, describing the actions of a local Aymara man who held a small bottle of green goopy substance.
 The man poured the oozing material onto the face of one of the rocks, which appeared to start fizzing.
 Gerardo said the Aymara man took out a putty knife and carved a simple shape into the surface of the now softened granite.
 And here in front of our very eyes was the completed carving. (see photo) Gerardo is well educated and not prone to misrepresent facts or inflate stories to make them seem better than they really are, in spite of the fact that he constantly chews coca leaves.
 I took a few photos and went home mulling his story over and over.
-I noticed that the shape carved in the stone was not the style of any other Inca carvings I have ever seen in Bolivia or Peru.
+I noticed that the shape carved in the stone was not in the style of any other Inca carvings I have seen in Bolivia or Peru.
 And outlining the perimeter of the shape was a dark shadow.
 Another feature I had never seen before.
 The other carvings on the stones appeared much more worn.
 They looked older.
 This one looked newer.

 Could an unknown plant be one of the secret tools used by the ancient Inca to carve stones?
 Not only are the Inca well-known for their exceptional stonework, they are also botanical experts.
 That's what the terraces are all about.
 Each terrace is a unique micro-climate and the Inca were experts at manipuating seeds to adapt to slight changes in temperature and moisture.
 For the Inca to discover how to use a plant to soften stone was not that farfetched.